Single-molecule orientation localization microscopy I: fundamental limits: Discussion and Conclusion

 Further, we extended existing quantum estimation theory on localizing point-like emitters to include the vectorial emission behavior of fluorescent molecules.
 Interestingly, we find that the best-possible localization precision for isotropic emitters is slightly larger, i.e., worse, than that derived using the scalar emission model \cite{backlund2018} when a high NA objective lens is used.
 These differences in predicted localization uncertainty are further evidence that the monopole and dipole emission models must be chosen with care \cite{Chandler:19,Chandler2019,Chandler2020}.

-In this series's next paper \cite{location-orientation_2}, we compare the fundamental classical and quantum limits of orientation and localization precision to the performance of various SMOLM techniques.
+In this series's next paper \cite{location-orientation_2}, we compare the fundamental classical and quantum limits of orientation and localization precision to the performance of various SMOLM techniques; for several realistic sample configurations, we evaluate overall orientation-localization precision by combining the best-possible 2D/3D orientation measurement precision and 2D/3D localization precision into a single metric.
 Taken as a whole, our analysis suggests a new way forward for improving orientation and localization sensitivity in SMOLM and coping with a limited photon budget; maximum performance may be achieved by abandoning static instruments and measurement protocols and instead designing adaptive imaging systems that are optimized for specific measurement tasks.
 For example, one may consider recent innovations in nanometer-resolution SMLM, namely MINFLUX \cite{Balzarotti2017,Gwosch2020}, as adaptively changing the instrument PSF to localize molecules within a specific targeted region instead of an entire 3D volume simultaneously.
 Such an extension to orientation localization microscopy remains an exciting direction to be explored in the future.